TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 F. None of the above.

 Answer: A, C, D, E
+❌ - Incorrect answer - B, E.
+The signature must match exactly, making option A incorrect.
+There is no such thing as a covariant signature.
+An overridden method must not declare any new checked exceptions or a checked exception that is broader than the inherited method.
+For this reason option B is correct, and option D is incorrect.
+Option C is incorrect.
+Option E is correct - overridden methods must have covariant return types.

 7. Which of the following pairs, when inserted into the blanks, allow the code to compile?
 (Choose all that apply.)